-The units provided by Inglis House (on the Baseman Tract) and at Woodview (Whitebridge Farm) are considered to be family rental units and are entitled to one bonus credit for each of the 61 units actually constructed.
-Theoretically, the Township would be eligible for another 73 bonus credits (134-61), but the bonus from senior units is limited to a one third credit per unit produced and is capped at half of the rental obligation (67 units).
-Therefore, Evesham can claim credit for only a maximum of 22 bonus credits from age restricted rentals (67 \div 3.)
-Thus, Evesham is eligible for a total of 83 bonus credits (61 + 22.)
+The 16 units provided by Inglis House (Gardens), on the Baseman Tract, and the 44 units at Woodview (Whitebridge Farm) are considered to be family rental units and are entitled to one bonus credit for each of the 60 units actually constructed.
+(See Appendix for Letter from Inglis Gardens and Affordable Housing Inclusionary Unit Inventory.)
+There are also 35 group home units eligible for bonus credits.
+(See Appendix for Group Homes Inventory.)
+Theoretically, the Township would be eligible for another 39 bonus credits (134-60-35), but the bonus from senior units is limited to a one third credit per unit produced and is capped at half of the rental obligation (67 units).
+Therefore, Evesham can claim credit for only 39 senior units or 13 bonus credits from age restricted rentals (39 $\div$ 3.)
+Thus, Evesham is eligible for a total of 108 bonus credits (60 + 35 + 13.)

-Evesham has transferred 216 Regional Contribution Agreements (RCAs) to communities within its housing region.
+Evesham has transferred 199 Regional Contribution Agreements (RCAs) to communities within its housing region with a commitment to transfer an additional 11 units for a total of 210 RCAs.
+(See Appendix for RCA inventory)

-The maximum number of senior units permitted in a prior round housing plan is equal to 25% of the new construction obligation (534) less the number of RCAs transferred (216).
-Thus, the plan can only have 80 age-restricted units in it.
-6 of these units are provided by Senior Solutions, leaving 74 units at Elmwood House for inclusion in the prior round plan.
-A total of 89 affordable senior units were actually constructed at Elmwood House, but the remaining 15 units must be carried forward to Round Three.
+The maximum number of senior units permitted in a prior round housing plan is equal to 25% of the new construction obligation (534) less the number of RCAs transferred (210).
+Thus, the plan can only have 81 age-restricted units in it.
+A total of 89 one bedroom apartments for low income senior citizens were actually constructed at Elmwood House, but the remaining 8 units must be carried forward to Round Three.
+(See Appendix for Letter from B'nai B'rith Elmwood House, Inc.)

-A total of 499 credits (200 units constructed + 83 bonus units +216 RCA's) have been provided toward the prior round obligation of 534.
-The unmet need of 35 units must be carried forward to Round Three.
+A total of 551 credits (198 units constructed + 35 group homes + 108 bonus units +210 RCA's) have been provided toward the prior round obligation of 534.
+There is a surplus of 17 units that can be carried forward to Round Three.